rhean-propp/game_development/adventure_game/docs/to_do.md

 12. Serialize if player has player has played tutorial or not.
 Do not prompt on second boot.

 ### Bugs
 1. [BUG] Resolve "." not displaying after a print.
-Character cursor overlap bug.
+Character cursor overlap bug.\
+2. [BUG] Circular Import bug.

 ### Puzzle Plans
 1. Cryptographic note. | Reference ram journal